david125tran/NC-Weather-API/README.md

-# NC-Weather-API
+# US-Weather-API
 ******************************About******************************

-This project sends calls to a free weather API https://open-meteo.com/ to get the current temperature (F) of all NC cities.
-The API call requires a latitude & longitude of each city which I get by using BeautifulSoup webscraper to scrape into a list from https://www.mapsofworld.com/usa/states/north-carolina/lat-long.html
+This project sends calls to a free weather API https://open-meteo.com/ to get the current temperature (F) of all 50 US states.
+The API call requires a latitude & longitude of each state which I get by using BeautifulSoup webscraper to scrape into a list from https://www.latlong.net/category/states-236-14.html

-I then take the city name & current temperature and send it to a database in MySQL.
+I then take the state name & current temperature and send it to a database in MySQL.

 ******************************Instructions******************************